cs50/cs50.readthedocs.io/heroku.md

     ```
     If you visit `https://github.com/username/finance`, where `username` is your own GitHub username, you should see your code in the repository.

-1. Sign up for a free Heroku account at <https://signup.heroku.com/>, if you don't have one already.
+1. Sign up for a Heroku account at <https://signup.heroku.com/>, if you don't have one already.

 1. Create a new app at <https://dashboard.heroku.com/new-app>.